cambridge-stacker/cambridge/README.md

 Credits
 -------

-- [Lilla Oshisaure](https://www.youtube.com/user/LeSpyroshisaure) for their amazing contributions to my life in general.
+- [Lilla Oshisaure](https://www.youtube.com/user/LeSpyroshisaure) for their amazing contributions to my life in general!
-- The Tetra Legends Discord for supporting me and playtesting!
-(Link WIP)
+- [The Tetra Legends Discord](http://discord.com/invite/7hMx5r2) for supporting me and playtesting!
+- [joezeng](https://github.com/joezeng) for the original project.

 Installation instructions
 -------------------------